EPI-Studios/Moud-Documentation/api/templates/docs/2_Core_Concepts/1_Architecture.md

 Understanding how Moud is structured will help you write better games, diagnose problems faster, and design around the engine's actual constraints rather than fighting it.

-Understand how Moud works will help you write better games and design around the engine's actual constraints rather than fighting it.

 ---

 ## The Two Sides of Moud